Dental Implants - Thorndale, PA

 Guided Dental Implant Surgery

 In combination with the 3D Cone Beam Scanner, Dr. Simeone also uses guided dental implant surgery.
 This high-tech, advanced method of care uses the 3D image retrieved by the CT Scanner as well as specialized software to create a guide for dental implant placement.
-This unique device allows our team to identify the exact locations for the dental implants in Coatesville, ensuring both the depth and placement offer maximum stability and support.
+This unique device allows our team to identify the exact locations for the dental implants in Thorndale, ensuring both the depth and placement offer maximum stability and support.

 Once the guide is printed, it is placed within your mouth on the day of surgery, making the procedure smoother and more seamless.